zchee/golang-wiki/gopls-integrator-FAQ.md

 This answer is therefore a WIP.

-## Files that change "outside the editor"
+## Files that change outside of the editor

 For example, files that are created/modified/removed as a result of `go generate`.
 Per [@ianthehat](https://github.com/ianthehat):